kestra-io/docs/docs/developer-guide/best-practice/README.md

 ```

 Internally:
-- Each taskRun on a flow will be added on the same object that contains all task executed on this flow.
+- Each taskRun on a flow will be added on the same object that contains all tasks executed on this flow.
-- Each TaskRun status changed is read by Kestra Executor (at most 3 for a task = CREATED, RUNNING, SUCCESS)
+- Each TaskRun status changed is read by the Kestra Executor (at most 3 for a task = CREATED, RUNNING, SUCCESS)
-- For each state on Executor, we need
+- For each state on the Executor, we need
-    - to fetch over the network the serialized object
+    - to fetch the serialized object over the network
-    - deserialize the object, find the next tasks and serialized the execution object
+    - deserialize the object, find the next task or tasks and serialize the execution object
-    - to send over network the serialized object
+    - to send the serialized object over the network
-- The bigger is the execution object, the longer it will take to handle this serialization phase.
+- The bigger the execution object, the longer it will take to handle this serialization phase.
-- Since we rely on Kafka for storing the object, Kafka have a size limit on message he could accept (default: 1MB).
-Larger message won't be accepted and will lead to FAILED the execution
+- Since we rely on Kafka for storing the object, Kafka has a size limit on messages it can accept (default: 1MB).
+Larger messages will not be accepted and will lead to a FAILED execution.

 ## Task on the same execution
-Based on previous observation, here is some recommandation to avoid these case :
+Based on previous observation, here are some recommendations to avoid such cases:

-While it's possible to code a flow with many tasks, it's not recommended having a lot of tasks on the same flow.
+While it is possible to code a flow with many tasks, it is not recommended to have a lot of tasks on the same flow.

-It can be manually generated tasks or dynamic one.
-While [EachSequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential) & [EachParallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachParallel) are really powerful task in order to loop over result of a previous task, there is some drawback.
-If the task you are looping over is too big, you can easily create hundreds of tasks.
-Or if you using a pattern with Each inside Each (nested looping), you just need to create a 20 taskRuns X 20 taskRuns to reach 400 taskRuns.
+A flow can be comprised of manually generated tasks or dynamic ones.
+While [EachSequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential) & [EachParallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachParallel) are really powerful tasks to loop over the result of a previous task, there are some drawbacks.
+If the task you are looping over is too large, you can easily end up with hundreds of tasks created.
+If, for example, you were using a pattern with Each inside Each (nested looping), it would take only a 20 taskRuns X 20 taskRuns flow to reach 400 taskRuns.

 ::: warning
-Based on our observation, we see that **more than 100** tasks on a flow, we see a decreased of performance and longer execution.
+Based on our observations, we have seen that in cases where there are **more than 100** tasks on a flow, we see a decrease in performance and longer executions.
 :::

-To avoid reaching this limits, you can easily create a sub flow with [Flow](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Flow) passing argument from parent ot child.
-In this case, since `Flow` create a new execution, the sub flow tasks will be **isolated** and won't hurt performance.
+To avoid reaching these limits, you can easily create a sub-flow with [Flow](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Flow) passing arguments from parent to child.
+In this case, since the `Flow` create a new execution, the sub-flow tasks will be **isolated** and won't hurt performance.

 ## Volume of data from your outputs
-Some tasks allow you to fetch some result on outputs in order to be reuse on next tasks.
+Some tasks allow you to fetch results on outputs in order to be reused on the next tasks.
 While this is powerful, this **is not intended to be used to transport a lot of data!**
-Example with [Query](/plugins/plugin-gcp/tasks/bigquery/io.kestra.plugin.gcp.bigquery.Query) from BigQuery, there is a parameter `fetch` that allow to fetch a resultset as output.
+For example with [Query](/plugins/plugin-gcp/tasks/bigquery/io.kestra.plugin.gcp.bigquery.Query) from BigQuery, there is a parameter `fetch` that allow us to fetch a resultset as output.

-Imagine a big table with many mo / go of datas, if you use `fetch`, the outputs will be on the execution object and will be need to be serialized on each task state change.
-This is not the idea behind `fetch`, this one serve mostly to query fews rows in order use it on a [Switch](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Switch) or a [EachParallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachParallel) to loop over.
+Imagine a big table with many mo / go of data.
+If you use `fetch`, the outputs will be on the execution object and will be need to be serialized on each task state change.
+This is not the idea behind `fetch`, this serves mostly to query a fews rows in order use it on a [Switch](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Switch) or a [EachParallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachParallel) to loop over.

 ::: tip
-In most of the case, there is a conter properties called mostly `store` that can handle a large volume of data since this one will be storage as file in Kestra storage and only the url of this file will be available as output.
+In most cases, there are counter properties called `stores` that can handle a large volume of data.
+These serve as storage within Kestra, and only the url of this file is available as output.
 :::

 ## Parallel Task
-Using [EachParallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachParallel) &  [Parallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Parallel) is a convenient way to optimize flow duration, but keep in mind by default, **all the tasks are launched at the same time** (unless you specify the `concurrent` properties).
-The only limit will be the number of worker thread you have configured.
+Using [EachParallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachParallel) &  [Parallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Parallel) serves as a convenient way to optimize flow duration, but keep in mind, that by default **all the tasks are launched at the same time** (unless you specify the `concurrent` properties).
+The only limit will be the number of worker threads you have configured.
-Keep this in mind, because you can't reach limit of external systems like connection limits or quotas.
+Keep this in mind, because you cannot allow parallel tasks to reach the limits of external systems, such as connection limits or quotas.

 ## Duration of Tasks
-By default, Kestra **never limit the duration** (unless specify explicity on the tasks documentation) of the tasks.
+By default, Kestra **never limits the duration** (unless specified explicitly on the tasks documentation) of the tasks.
 If you have a long running process or an infinite loop, the tasks will never end.
-We can control the timeout on RunnableTask with properties `timeout: PT15M`
+We can control the timeout on RunnableTask with the properties `timeout: PT15M`